 The FDCPA can be used to stop calls to the debtor's home, work, family, friends, neighbors, and other associates.
 When debtors receive dozens of calls each day from relentless debt collectors, the end of those calls might be the greatest relief of all.

 Letters from debt collectors can be nearly as aggravating as telephone calls.
 Enforcement of the FDCPA against overly aggressive debt collectors can stop the daily flood of collection letters.

-If the actions of the debt collector violate the FDCPA, and the debtor has suffered damages as a result of these actions, suing the debt collector under the FDCPA may give the debtor some real relief.
-Not only could it stop the harassing phone calls, a FDCPA claim may also allow the debtor to recover for physical, emotional, and monetary damages suffered.
+If the actions of a debt collector violate the FDCPA, and the debtor has suffered damages as a result of these actions, suing the debt collector under the FDCPA might give the debtor some real relief.
+Not only could it stop the harassing phone calls, but an FDCPA claim might also allow the debtor to recover for physical, emotional, and monetary damages suffered.